steel-wing/zenbook-duo-hyprland/README.md

 ## Additional Repos
 ### Keyboard Backlight
 Among other things, [this repo](https://github.com/alesya-h/zenbook-duo-2024-ux8406ma-linux/) contains a script called bk.py, which sends usb data over to the keyboard and tells it to light up.
 The script requires `python3` and `pyusb` to be installed.
+It only works while the keyboard is connected, but it does work.

 ### On-Screen Keyboard
 I use [wvkbd](https://github.com/jjsullivan5196/wvkbd) as my OSK.
 You're free to alter the keyboard in `osk-toggle.sh` to your own selection.
 To install `wvkbd-deskintl`, you'll have to download the repository and build it yourself.
 The repo has instructions on how to do this.